Slow violence: Digital challenges and surveillance capitalism

 Psychological distress: Users typically express uneasiness and concern about the precision and intrusiveness of targeted marketing.
 This emotional disturbance originates from the intrusive nature of OBA, where users believe their privacy is continuously invaded, resulting to a state of perpetual vigilance and anxiety about what is being observed and inferred about their life.

 Loss of autonomy: Surveillance capitalism, through OBA, undermines user autonomy by providing the illusion of choice.
-In fact, user behavior is extensively affected and formed by underlying algorithms that anticipate and manipulate user activities for commercial advantage.
+User behavior is extensively affected and formed by underlying algorithms that anticipate and manipulate user activities for commercial advantage.
 This manipulation limits actual free choice, making consumers feel vulnerable and controlled.

-Normalization of discomfort: The pervasive nature of targeted ads leads to a normalization of invasive data practices, where users, despite their discomfort, come to accept these practices as an unavoidable aspect of digital life.
-This resignation to surveillance capitalism diminishes user dignity and perpetuates a cycle of exploitation.

-Legal and design considerations: Addressing the harms of OBA requires a dual approach: legal recognition of privacy harms as tangible injuries and a shift in the design philosophy of digital platforms.
-Moving beyond optimizing platforms for advertising efficiency to prioritizing user control and privacy can help mitigate the slow violence inflicted by surveillance capitalism.